 Eczema on the lips, which is also called lip dermatitis or eczematous cheilitis, causes a characteristic redness, drying, and scaling of the lips.
 Common triggers include stress and the use of certain cosmetics.
 Home remedies and medical treatments can help.

-Eczema refers to a group of skin conditions that can cause itchy rashes, cracked skin, and painful blisters.
-People with eczema usually experience periods of flare-ups and remission throughout their life.
+Eczema is a group of skin conditions that can cause itchy rashes, cracked skin, and painful blisters.
+People with eczema usually experience flare-ups that alternate with periods of remission throughout their life.

 This article looks at the causes, symptoms, and treatment of eczema on the lips.

 - Irritant contact cheilitis: This occurs due to external irritation, such as lip licking, cosmetics, and other environmental factors.

-- Allergic contact cheilitis is an allergic reaction to lip products, dental materials, toothpaste, or medication.
+- Allergic contact cheilitis: This is an allergic reaction to lip products, dental materials, toothpaste, or medication.

-- Angular cheilitis develops due to a fungal infection, usually Candida, or a bacterial infection.
+- Angular cheilitis: Angular cheilitis develops due to an infection with either bacteria or fungi, such as Candida.
 A person may get the infection because lip licking, dentures, braces, or other factors cause saliva to build up in the corners of their mouth.
-Angular cheilitis is common in people with diabetes.
+Angular cheilitis is common among people with diabetes.

 The symptoms of lip eczema can occur on one or both of the lips.
 They can also affect the skin inside the mouth and that surrounding it.

 The symptoms of eczema on the lips may include:

 - a rash on or around the lips

 - dryness or flakiness

 - split or scaly skin

-Different factors can trigger lip eczema in different people.
-It may help to note when the symptoms occur to try to determine what is causing lip eczema.
+Various factors can trigger lip eczema in different people.
+People may find that keeping a note of when the symptoms occur helps them determine their triggers.